Santabot123/magic-tricks-tool/README.md

 - To change the key that should be pressed to activate 🪄magic🪄 modify ACTIVATE_KEY (you can also make it always active by changing ALWAYS_ACTIVE=False to ALWAYS_ACTIVE=True)
 - To change speed of your crosshair modify SCALE variable
 - You can also choose where to aim(head/body/random)
-- You can also try to enable sahi - this will improve the recognition of small objects, but it will greatly reduce the number of frames it can process in one second
+- You can also try to enable sahi - this will improve the recognition of small objects, but it will significantly reduce the number of frames it can process in one second

 # Demonstration of work